fosterbrereton/weak_symbol_example/README.md

 3. How to properly configure symbol visibility in shared libraries
 4. The relationship between vtables, type_info, and dynamic_cast
 5. Practical techniques for building robust cross-boundary C++ APIs
+6. How to test complex linking scenarios using Google Test

 ## Demonstration Results

 ### What We Successfully Demonstrated ✅

-After running the example, we confirmed that weak symbol linking on macOS enables:
+After running the test suite, we confirmed that weak symbol linking on macOS enables:

 1. **Cross-Boundary RTTI**: `dynamic_cast` operations work correctly between host and DLL
 2. **Virtual Function Dispatch**: Methods called on objects created in DLL work properly in host